jwadhams/json-logic-php/README.md

 This is a nice, simple test.
 Does 1 equal 1?
 A few things about the format:

   1. The operator is always in the "key" position.
-There is only one key per object.
+There is only one key per JsonLogic rule.
   1. The values are typically an array.
-  1. Values can be any valid JSON type.
-(Strings usually, but also numbers, booleans, etc)
+  1. Each value can be any JSON primitive: string, number, boolean, or null

 ### Compound
 Here we're beginning to nest rules.